biolink/biolinkml/docs/index.md

  * [license](license.md) *subsets*: (owl) - license for the schema
  * [local name](local_name.md) - the nsname (sans ':' for a given prefix)
  * [local_names](local_names.md) - map from local identifier to slot
+ * [mappings](mappings.md) - A list of terms from different schemas or terminology systems that have comparable meaning.
+These may include terms that are precisely equivalent, broader or narrower in meaning, or otherwise semantically related but not equivalent from a strict ontological perspective.
  * [metamodel_version](metamodel_version.md) *subsets*: (owl) - Version of the metamodel used to load the schema
  * [mixin](mixin.md) - this slot or class can only be used as a mixin -- equivalent to abstract
  * [mixins](mixins.md) - List of definitions to be mixed in.
 Targets may be any definition of the same type